rvrnjn594/high-level-design/07-domain-name-system/02-how-dns-works.md

     Even if some DNS servers are temporarily down, cached records can be served to make DNS a reliable system.
 2. **Server replication:**
    DNS has replicated copies of each logical server spread systematically across the globe to entertain user requests at low latency.
-    The redundant servers improvee the reliability of the overall system.
+    The redundant servers improve the reliability of the overall system.
 3. **Protocol:**
    Although many clients rely in the unreliable User Datagram Protocol (UDP) to request and receive DNS responses, it's important to acknowledge that UDP also offers distinct advantages.
    - It is much faster, and therefore, improves DNS performance.